caomw/ap/README.md

 #### DISCOVERING CATEGORIES:

-We provide, in the folder "experiments" the corresponding Matlab scripts to use the AP models in the three datasets described in our paper.
+We provide in the folder "experiments" the corresponding Matlab scripts to use the AP models in the three datasets described in our paper.

-For example, to discover categories in the Caltech-256, simply, go to the its corresponding folder and:
+For example, to discover categories in the Caltech-256, simply, open Matlab and go to the corresponding folder and run the provided script.

 + For the AP model:

 ```Shell